RHerve/e-commerce_website/README.md

 This is a school project, where I was charged to design and develop an e-commerce website from scratch.

+This website sells video games with all the gaming platforms.

 ## Features

 There is an user accounts management, with a back-office for the admin to add/delete or edit product details.